leonardomathon/hierarchical-data-visualization-tool/README.md

 This is our visualization project which was build for 2IOA0 DBL HTI + Webtech course (2017-2018) at the TU/Eindhoven.
 This visualization application parses Newick formatted files into a JSON file.
 This JSON will then be rendered to the page using D3.js.

+To get an impression of this project, you can visit the [live version](https://dbl.logicbit.nl/).

 ## Getting started ##
 These instruction will help you get this project up and running.